How to use text tools (Settings)

 In general, 18/20 Q (class) is the most common character size for dialog used with B4 manga manuscripts when submitting to Japanese manga magazines.
 In pt-units (points-units), it should be roughly 12-14pt.
 When it comes to line spacing, it is recommended to use 125% if there is no character reading and 150% if there is character reading.

-Manga manuscripts (for commercial magazines) that are printed in B4 are usually reduced in size and are actually drawn 1.2 times larger.
+Manga manuscripts (For commercial issue) that are printed in B4 are usually reduced in size and are actually drawn 1.2 times larger.
 Consider this when creating a one-to-one draft.

 Since fanzine manuscripts are usually printed in their “actual sizes”, it is recommended to set the size of the text to roughly 10-12 pt.
 The line spacing should be roughly 125%.